Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Appendix

 \subsubsection{Architectural choices}

-To further investigate the design choices of architecture in proposed {\model}, we include additional experiments on GEOM-QM9 as shown in Tab.~\ref{tab:appendix}.
-To investigate the effectiveness of using Laplacian eigenvectors as positional embedding, we leverage SignNet \citep{signnet} as the positional embedding, which explicitly models symmetries in eigenvectors.
+To further investigate the design choices of architecture in proposed {\model}, we include additional experiments on GEOM-QM9 as shown in Tab.~\ref{tab:ablation}.
+To investigate the effectiveness of using Laplacian eigenvectors from LBO eigen-decomposition as positional embedding, we leverage SignNet \citep{signnet} as the positional embedding, which explicitly models symmetries in eigenvectors.
 Using SignNet does not benefit the performance when compared with the standard {\model}.
 Though adding edge attributes in SignNet achieves better performance than SignNet alone, the performance is still not rival.
 Also, it's worth mentioning that SignNet includes graph neural networks \citep{gin} and Set Transformer \citep{set_transformer} which makes training less efficient.

-In addition, we also report results using a vanilla Transformer encoder-decoder \citep{transformers} as the backbone instead of PerceiverIO \citep{perceiverio}.
-The Transformer contains 6 encoder layers and 6 decoder layers with 4 attention heads.
-Other model hyperparameters follow the same setting as listed in Tab.~\ref{tab:perceiver_io_hparams}.
-It is indicated that Transformer is performing worse than PerceiverIO on conformer generation, which validates the design choice of architecture in {\model}.
+In addition, we also report results using a vanilla Transformer encoder-decoder (TF) \citep{transformers} as the backbone instead of PerceiverIO (PIO) \citep{perceiverio}.
+TF-base model contains 6 encoder layers and 6 decoder layers with 4 attention heads while TF-large contains 12 encoder layers and 12 decoder layers.
+The number of parameters match approximately with base and large sized PerceiverIO investigated in this work.
+Tab.~\ref{tab:ablation} shows that TF-base is performing significantly worse than PIO-base with similar number of parameters.
+When increasing the model size, TF-large achieves on par performance as PIO-base, which validates the design choice of architecture in {\model}.